vyash0007/DRAPELY.ai/ADMIN_PANEL_GUIDE.md

-# Admin Panel Guide
+# DRAPELY.ai Admin Panel Guide

 ## Overview

-The Admin Panel is a complete management system for your e-commerce store.
+The DRAPELY.ai Admin Panel is a complete management system for your e-commerce store.
 It provides a secure interface for managing products, viewing orders, and monitoring store performance.

 ## Features